Faculty

 Bio

-Dr. Maddanu earned his PhD in Sociology at the School for Advanced Studies in Social Sciences (EHESS, formerly Les Annales) of Paris (France), where he was member of the Center of Analysis and Sociological Intervention, founded by Alain Touraine in 1981.
-He has long experience in fieldwork research, ethnographic research in many countries (Belgium, France, Italy, Switzerland, and USA).
-From 2009 to 2015 he led and took part in European and national projects that focused on Islam in Europe, Social Movements, Migration Studies, Urban Studies, and Integration.
-Originally from Sardinia, Dr. Maddanu is a bilingual French/Italian international scholar.
-By living in different countries – and studying global topics he acquired the ability to teach and write using three different languages interchangeably.
+Dr. Maddanu earned his PhD in Sociology at the School for Advanced Studies in Social Sciences (EHESS) in Paris, France.
+He has extensive experience in fieldwork research across several European countries.
+From 2009 to 2015, he led and participated in numerous European and national research projects focusing on Islam in Europe, social movements, migration studies, urban studies, and integration.
+Originally from Sardinia, Dr. Maddanu has developed the ability to teach and write in multiple languages.